ISISComputingGroup/ibex_developers_manual/ITC503-Heliox.md

 - Parity e.g. `SORB_PARITY`
 - Stop bit e.g. `SORB_STOP`

-Set control channel and sensor details using macros e.g. SORB_CHANNEL and SORB_SENSOR
+Set control channel and sensor details using macros e.g. SORB_CHANNEL and SORB_SENSOR.

+Further configuration of settings for recondensing and general operations are available (see macros).